-R.S. # RECORD SERIES RETENTION BUDGET PREPARATION created to document the request for fundathe the activities of the Unified Court System. s from the Legislature to FS-5.
+R.S. # RECORD SERIES RETENTION BUDGET PREPARATION Records created to document the request for funds from the Legislature to support the activities of the Unified Court System.
+FS-5.
 BUDGET POLICY COORDINATOR FILES Files containing copies of budget analyses and commentaries on specific portions of the REVIEW AGENCY BUDGET REQUESTS.
 OFFICE OF RECORD: O.C.A.
 Division of Financial Management Retain for three years, then destroy.
 NON RECORD COPIES: O.C.A.
 Budget Policy Coordinators Retain for three years or until no longer needed, whichever is shorter, then destroy.
 FS-6.
 BUDGET PREPARATION FILES Files containing background and reference materials for budget preparation.
 OFFICES OF RECORD: Originating Courts and Agencies Retain for three years, then destroy.
 NON RECORD COPIES: District Offices, O.C.A.
 Divisions/Offices and O.C.A.
 Division of Financial Management when they are not the originating agencies Retain for three years or until no longer needed, whichever is shorter, then destroy.